garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 # EEP-53: Process aliases #

-When doing a call to another Erlang process, the normal pattern used by `gen_server:call`, `gen_statem:call` and others normally looks something like this:
+When doing a call to another Erlang process, the pattern used by `gen_server:call`, `gen_statem:call` and others normally looks something like this: